-Prior to being elected to the State Legislature Bill served on the Issaquah City Council in 2015 after serving on Issaquah’s Economic Vitality Commission, the Planning and Policy Commission, and on the Issaquah Human Service Commission.
+Before Bill was elected to the state legislature, he served on the Issaquah City Council and on Issaquah’s Commissions for Economic Vitality, Planning and Policy Commission, and Human Services.

-From 2005 to 2013, Ramos worked for the US Department of Transportation’s Federal Transit Administration (FTA) as a Community Planner with emphasis in developing and managing the Tribal Transit Program and Rural and Small Urban Area Transit Systems.
-As Federal Tribal Liaison, he worked with 56 Tribes in Washington, Oregon, Idaho and Alaska to help start or improve public transit on Tribal Lands.
+From 2005 to 2013, Bill worked for the U.S. Department of Transportation’s Federal Transit Administration (FTA) as a Community Planner with emphasis on developing and managing the Tribal Transit Program and Rural and Small Urban Area Transit Systems.
+As Federal Tribal Liaison, he worked with 56 Tribes in Washington, Oregon, Idaho, and Alaska to help start or improve public transit on Tribal Lands.

-Previously, Ramos was stationed with the US Forest Service in North Bend, Washington.
-During this time, Bill served as Director of Timber Management, Director of Recreation and Public Services, (including Law Enforcement, Fire, Archaeology, Trails, Ski Areas, Campgrounds, Visitor Centers, and Wilderness) and the Director of Ecosystem Management (including managing a team of biological and earth scientists doing environmental analysis).
+Previously, Bill was stationed with the U.S. Forest Service in North Bend, Washington.
+During this time, Bill served as Director of Timber Management, Director of Recreation and Public Services (including Law Enforcement, Fire, Archaeology, Trails, Ski Areas, Campgrounds, Visitor Centers, and Wilderness) and the Director of Ecosystem Management (including managing a team of biological and earth scientists doing environmental analysis).

-Ramos also owned his own dance business, Dance All Night, from 1996-2013 in North Bend, Snoqualmie and Preston, teaching Ballroom, Salsa, Swing and Latin dancing.
+Bill also owned his own dance business, Dance All Night, from 1996-2013 in North Bend, Snoqualmie, and Preston, where he taught Ballroom, Salsa, Swing and Latin dancing.
+He also owned The Common Good, a transportation consulting business.
 He is a member of the Issaquah Rotary and the Greater Issaquah Chamber of Commerce.

 He and his wife, Sarah Perry, live in downtown Issaquah.
-They have two children, both graduates of the Issaquah School District.
+They have two children, who both graduated from the Issaquah School District.